k-capehart/MusicAlarm-using-YouTube-Data-API/README.md

-# SpotifyAlarm
+# MusicAlarm
-App that accepts a youtube link.
-The video will play after a specified amount of time.
+App written in Python that implements the Youtube API Enter a time and it will play a trending music video when it goes off